 little Emilie – astrologer and wizard

-I currently live in Tasmania, and have been living in Australia since 2010.
+I call Tasmania home, and have been living in Australia since 2010.

 I’m originally from the states and feel fortunate to have grown-up and spent most of my early adult years in Minneapolis, Minnesota—A city that has much to offer in the way of art, science, and alternate ways of thinking.